Asking for What You Want in Bed

 Be Open Minded and Non-Judgmental

 We want to feel that our desires are normal and acceptable.
-Since your partner loves you, your opinion of their sexual desires play a bigger role than you might realise.
+Since your partner loves you, your opinion of their sexual desires plays a bigger role than you might realise.
 You can also help by touching your partner in a way that feels good to them.
 While you shouldn’t do anything that makes you feel uncomfortable, remember that you shouldn’t make a loved one feel odd or unclean for enjoying those forms of arousal.

 Once again, remember that sexual communication is an ongoing process.
 Improving how one can speak about love-making will increase the closeness of the relationship and make it a happier one!